fhlabate/fhlabate/README.md

 - 👋 Hi, I’m @fhlabate
 - 👀 I’m interested in Data Analyst & Data Scientist.
-- 🌱 I’m currently learning the fundamentals of data analysis.
+- 🌱 I am currently learning data analysis at the IT Academy in Barcelona
 - 💞️ I’m looking to collaborate on improve the quality of people.
 - 📫 How to reach me fhlabate@gmail.com